 Program Co-Leaders: Robert Schreiber, PhD, and William Gillanders, MD

-The long-range goal of the Tumor Immunology Program is to encourage the development of cutting-edge tumor immunology research and facilitate its direct translation into novel diagnostic or immunotherapeutic protocols.
+The long-range goal of the Tumor Immunology Program is to encourage the development of cutting-edge basic science research in tumor immunology and facilitate the direct translation of basic science insights into novel therapeutic opportunities.
 Toward these ends, the following four immediate goals will be pursued:

-- Elucidation of the roles of innate and adaptive immune response components in either promoting or suppressing anti-tumor immune responses
+- Define the role of inflammation and/or regulatory elements of the innate and adaptive immune system in either promoting or suppressing antitumor immune responses

-The program will achieve these goals by continuing to sponsor a number of interactive scientific forums for its members and their research teams and by employing the resources of the Siteman Cancer Center and its cores to encourage the active and interactive participation of both its basic and clinically oriented members.
-The Tumor Immunology Research Program currently consists of 28 members from five departments in the School of Medicine.
+The program will achieve these goals by continuing to sponsor a number of interactive scientific forums for its members and their research teams and by employing the resources of the Siteman Cancer Center and its shared resources to encourage the active and interactive participation of both its basic and clinically oriented members.
+The Tumor Immunology Research Program currently consists of 34 members from five departments in the School of Medicine.

 Click on the name to see detailed information about the selected professional.